Los Angeles Country Club: History

 The search committee for a new site, consisting of the club founders Joe Sartori and Ed Tufts, found the club's new home just 0.2 mi west, on the northeast corner of Pico and Western.
 The clubhouse was transported intact to a new site in Beverly Hills, and it was expanded there.
-The club also laid out an 18-hole course.
-The club reopened on May 30, 1911.
-It now has 36 holes of golf, and tennis courts.
-The original golf course was laid out by Joe Sartori, Ed Tufts, Norman Macbeth, and Charles Orr.
-Later, the courses were redesigned by Herbert Fowler and George C. Thomas, Jr., and again by Thomas with William P. Bell in 1927–28.
+The club also laid out an 18-hole course, reopened on May 30, 1911, expanded to 36 holes, and added tennis courts.

+The original golf course was laid out by Sartori, Tufts, Norman Macbeth, and Charles Orr.
+The courses were redesigned by Herbert Fowler and George C. Thomas, Jr., and again by Thomas with William P. Bell in 1927–28.

+From 2019 to 2023, Los Angeles architecture, urban design & planning, and interiors firm, Johnson Fain, along with its consultant team, restored the LACC's 80,000 square foot clubhouse.
+The original landmark clubhouse, designed by Sumner Hunt and constructed in 1911, was renewed and expanded including the interiors, gardens, and golf pro shop in a multi-year project.

+The club has been criticized for the extraordinarily low tax rate it pays – around $300,000 annually despite land valuations calculated between six and nine billion dollars, which would ordinarily draw a tax bill of $60 to $90 million annually.
+This is because of a series of specific measures passed in the 1970s that provided preferential treatment to golf courses, as well as its status as a federal non-profit.

 Hosts national and international championships

 The club hosted the 1930 United States Women's Amateur Golf Championship; Glenna Collett Vare defeated Virginia Van Wie in the final match.
 The club hosted the 1954 U.S. Junior Amateur Golf Championship; Foster Bradley defeated Al Geiberger in the final match.
 The club hosted the 2017 Walker Cup, won by the United States.

 In 1996 and 1997 an extensive renovation of the North and South courses was completed.
 In February 2010, an extensive restoration of the North Course by Gil Hanse and Thomas biographer Geoff Shackelford took place to return the course to George C. Thomas, Jr.'s design from 1921.
 The course reopened in October 2010.